The Boston Terrier Trainers -

 There are always problems which could arise so it is always best to have a vet on hand.
 It is a good idea to speak to the vet before you decide to breed anyway as they will be able to tell you if your dog is in good enough health and what you will need to consider before breeding them.

-Litter Size: The average litter size of the Boston Terrier is 3-4 puppies
+Litter Size: The average litter size is 3-4 puppies.

-Life Span: The Boston Terrier can live from nine to fifteen years.
+Life Span: The dog can live from thirteen to fifteen years.

 National Breed Club